Situated on the banks of the River Elbe, Hamburg is a historical port city that dates back to the 9th century AD.

 - Explore the glass-topped 19th-century Fischauktionshalle, which hosts a huge and varied market every Sunday.

 - Learn about the region’s history and culture at the Altonaer Museum.

-This part of Hamburg is also known for its LGBT community, centered around Steindamm in the south of this district.
+This part of Hamburg is also known for its LGBTQ+ community, centered around Steindamm in the south of this district.
 If you’re looking for LGBTQ+ bars, you’ll find some in St Georg!